‘Tis the Season… to Prep Your 1099s

 EIN or SSN

-Without a completed W-9, you can’t file a 1099-NEC correctly.
-If you haven’t collected W-9s yet, ask for them now - contractors tend to respond much faster outside the chaos of January too.
+Without a completed W-9, you can’t file a 1099-NEC correctly or confirm if they're ineligible.
+If you haven’t collected W-9s yet, ask for them now - they're also probably in the midst of year-end chaos themselves and it may take time to receive responses!

 3️⃣ Calculate the Total Amount You Paid Each Contractor